compsocialscience/summer-institute/2024/amsterdam/pre_arrival.md

 ## Python Boot Camp
 <!-- collaboration? -->

 The Odissei SICSS team in Rotterdam is organizing a Python boot camp (more info to follow soon) with the goal to provide a sufficient level of Python to follow the curriculum of the Summer Institute.
-We may ask you to follow this bootcamp to prepare for the Summer Institute.
+We may ask you, depending on your Python level, to follow this bootcamp to prepare for the Summer Institute.

 <!-- can follow this bootcamp to  -->